sajanadla/Two-Stage-Fully-Compensated-Opamp/README.md

 - **Layout Design**:
   Following successful simulation, a layout can be created using a suitable CMOS layout tool (e.g., Cadence Virtuoso).
 Post-layout simulations can further refine the design to account for parasitics.

-- **Power Optimization**:
-  Further optimizations can be made to reduce power consumption while meeting performance targets, which may involve adjusting transistor sizing and biasing.

----

-## License

-This project is open-source and free to use for educational and research purposes.

----

-### Contact

-For any questions or contributions, please feel free to reach out.